European Maritime & Fisheries Fund (EMFF) 2014-20

 The Shetland Fisheries Local Action Group (FLAG)

-The FLAG is a partnership of local fisheries and aquaculture and public sector representatives in Shetland.
+The FLAG is a partnership of local fisheries, aquaculture and public sector representatives in Shetland.
 Its principal role is to deliver support to fishing communities in Shetland, in partnership with Marine Scotland, by implementing a local development strategy.
 Click here to see membership of the Shetland FLAG.

-The FLAG will manage a funding budget within Shetland by assessing and selecting projects that best meet the needs of the Local Development Strategy and make project funding recommendations to Marine Scotland who will make the final decision.
+The FLAG will manage a funding budget for Shetland by assessing and recommending projects that best meet the needs of the Local Development Strategy.
+It will make project funding recommendations to Marine Scotland who will make the final decision on funding awards.

 What can be funded?

-Funding will be targeted at the priorities and actions of the Local Development Strategy for Shetland:
+Funding will be targeted at the priorities and actions of the Local Development Strategy for Shetland, which are: